betaacid/FastAPI-Reference-App/README.md

 This project serves as a **reference architecture** to demonstrate best practices for organizing FastAPI projects, focusing on separation of concerns, testing strategies, and modularization.

+Note that type safety should be used whenever possible including parameters and return types.

 ## Testing Strategy

 The goal is to achieve **high test coverage** with mocked dependencies at every layer, ensuring that each component works in isolation.